NHaisler/Web-Design-Final-Project/README.md

 ## 🏗️ Project Architecture

-The project utilizes the MERN stack (MongoDB, Express, React, Node) and is split into two primary directories:
+The project utilizes numerous tools(MongoDB, Express, React, Node) and is split into two primary directories client and server.